Machala (song)

-Machala is a 2022 song by Carter Efe and Berri Tiga.
-The song was released on 29 July 2022 as an Hommage to a popular Nigerian musician, Wizkid.
-Machala enjoyed wide supports from Wizkid fans around the globe and it reached significant positions on international streaming apps.
-It was in 14th position of 50 on the Afrobeats charts US Billboard, made its debut into 1st and 2nd positions in Apple Music Nigeria Top 100 and TurnTable Nigeria Top 100 respectively.
+"Machala" is a 2022 song by Carter Efe and Berri Tiga.
+It was released on 29 July 2022 as a homage to Wizkid.
+The song gained widespread support from Wizkid fanbase and it reached significant positions on international streaming platforms.
+It peaked at number 14 on the US Billboard Afrobeats chart and debuted at number one on the Apple Music Nigeria Top 100 and number two on the TurnTable Nigeria Top 100.

-However, shortly after the success of the song, the two artistes Carter Efe and Beri Tiga began war of words over the ownership of the song.
-In August 2022, the song was removed from Apple and Spotify streaming apps.

 Controversy

-Shortly after the mainstream success of the song, the two artistes, Carter Efe and Beri Tiga began war of words over the very ownership of the song.
+Following the success of the song, Carter Efe and Beri Tiga engaged in a verbal feud over its ownership.
 In August 2022, the song was removed from Apple and Spotify streaming apps.